g-a-borrero/cosmos/Skills/Crafting/index.md

 ## Clothes

 How you look can affect how others view you.
 Clothing is a great way to increase your diplomatic influence.
-Clothing must be actively referenced in a character's post to reap the benefits of wearing it in a social setting.
-Remember: You are capped at 15d20 for any Skill Check.
+Clothing must be actively referenced in a character's post to reap the benefits of wearing it in a social setting. **Remember: You are capped at 7 for any Skill or Sub-Skill.**

 | Diplomacy | Challenge Score Increase |
 | :---: | :---: |